ASUS ROG Swift OLED PG32UCDM Monitor Review

 The ASUS ROG Swift OLED PG32UCDM and the ASUS ROG Swift OLED PG32UCDP are 32-inch 4k OLED monitors.
 The PG32UCDP is a better choice if you want the most responsive feel, as it has a 1080p @ 480Hz mode that the PG32UCDM lacks.
 It also works better in a room with a fair amount of ambient light, as deep blacks won't appear slightly purple, as would on the PG32UCDM.
 Finally, the PG32UCDP has better text clarity, so it's a better option if you plan to use it for productivity work.
 However, if vivid colors are important to you then the PG32UCDM is the better choice, as it has more vivid colors in HDR.

-The ASUS ROG Swift OLED PG32UCDM and the Samsung Odyssey OLED G8/G80SD S32DG80 are 4k @ 240Hz QD-OLED monitors.
+The ASUS ROG Swift OLED PG32UCDM and the Samsung Odyssey OLED G80SD S32DG80 are 4k @ 240Hz QD-OLED monitors.
 The ASUS is the better option if USB connectivity is important to you, as it delivers 90W of power over USB-C and has a KVM switch.
 It's also a better choice if video quality is important to you, as it supports Dolby Vision.
-However, the Samsung is a better choice if you plan to use the monitor as a TV, as it has a remote and integrated apps like Netflix.
-You may also prefer the Samsung if you're in a room with a lot of ambient light, as deep blacks look less purple when there's a lot of ambient light shining on the screen.
+However, the Samsung monitor is a better choice if you plan to use the monitor as a TV, as it has a remote and integrated apps like Netflix.
+You may also prefer the Samsung if you're in a room with a lot of ambient light, as it does a better job at minimizing reflections.

 Video